Best Money Management Tips for Young Couples

 You and your partner should decide whether you want to (1) combine both of your incomes and share expenses, (2) maintain separate, individual accounts and open a joint account for both parties to contribute to, or (3) keep everything separate and decide on how to split the bills between the two of you.

 There’s no right or wrong method.
-The first option takes a more holistic approach to money management as a couple, the second allows a measure of independence, and the third provides nearly complete financial independence.
+The first option takes a more holistic approach to money management as a couple, the second allows a measure of independence, and the third provides nearly complete financial freedom.

 The last option makes more sense for two people who make the same amount.
 Otherwise, you run the risk of issues.
 The method you choose depends on your circumstances and preferences.
 Take into consideration how much each person earns and contributes.

-Even after you agree on how to tackle finances as a couple, there’s no need to be rigid.
+Even after you agree on tackling finances as a couple, there’s no need to be rigid.
 Remember that the three methods mentioned above are just common suggestions.
 They are not the only options.
 You may develop your own or combine various methods to create something that works best for your household.
 If you realize your chosen method is not working for you and your partner, it may be time to reevaluate the original financial plan.

 Set Goals

-Goals–you either love them or hate them, but no matter how you feel about them, they are integral to efficient money management for single ones and those in a relationship.
+Goals–you either love or hate them, but no matter how you feel about them, they are integral to efficient money management for single ones and those in a relationship.
 Why?
 If you don’t have any financial aspirations, it’s easy to spend frivolously and deprioritize savings.

 In addition, short-term and long-term goals provide focus, structure, and direction.
 They also inform and impact your plans for the future.
 Your future self will thank you for establishing and sticking to them.